 5 Years of Baeksang Best Drama Winners

-The 57th Baeksang Arts Awards have recently concluded, with crime thriller Beyond Evil taking home the Best Drama award, as well as trophies for Best Screenplay and Best Actor (Shin Ha-kyun).
-It joins the ranks of these exceptional dramas which won over Baeksang juries with their excellence in storytelling.
+The small-town crime thriller Beyond Evil took home the Best Drama award, as well as trophies for Best Screenplay (Kim Su-jin) and Best Actor (Shin Ha-kyun) at last year's 57th Baeksang Arts Awards.
+It joined the ranks of these exceptional dramas which won over Baeksang juries with their excellence in storytelling.
 In this feature we take a look at the best of the best dramas from 2016 to 2020.

 It would be fair to say that most k-drama fans were introduced to the unique Korean way of television storytelling by way of popular melodramas and romantic comedies.
 These gateway k-dramas, which star popular celebrities and often employ a number of tropes, may be a fun way to start, but for fans who want other interesting stories from different genres, there are a number of gems that stand far above the rest.